rbisdorff/Digraph3/docSphinx/tutorial.rst

 To conclude
 ...........

-In the end, both the *rating-by-ranking* and the *rating-by-sorting* show very similar results.
-The first approach, with its forced linear ranking, gives an apparent *precisely determined* rating result, whereas the rating-by-sorting leads to a less preciser and *prudent* rating result, yet much less easy to communicate and interpret.
+In the end, both the *rating-by-ranking*, as well as the *rating-by-sorting* show very similar results.
+The first approach, with its forced linear ranking, gives an apparent *precisely determined* rating result, whereas the *rating-by-sorting* leads to a less preciser but *prudent* individual University enrollment quality rating, supported with a known majority of disciplines; a result, yet, much less easy to communicate and interpret.

 Back to :ref:`Content Table <Tutorial-label>`